Memantine-Vertex, 10 mg 90 pcs

 Contraindications

-– Hypersensitivity to memantine or any of the ingredients of the drug;
+– Hypersensitivity to memantine or any of the components included in the drug;

 – lactose intolerance, lactase deficiency, glucose-galactose malabsorption syndrome;